BlinkID/blinkid-flutter/README.md

 # BlinkID SDK Flutter plugin

+AI-driven identity document scanning for Flutter apps.
+We made it quick and easy to create a sample application or install the plugin into your existing iOS or Android app.
+Please note that, for maximum performance and full access to all features, it’s best to go with one of our native SDKs (for [iOS](https://github.com/BlinkID/blinkid-ios) or [Android](https://github.com/BlinkID/blinkid-android)).
-This repository contains Flutter wrappers for BlinkID native SDKs ([iOS](https://github.com/BlinkID/blinkid-ios) and [Android](https://github.com/BlinkID/blinkid-android)).
-Not all features of native SDKs are available.
-However, the wrapper is open source so you can add features that you need.
-For 100% of features and maximum control, consider using native SDKs.
+However, since the wrapper is open source, you can add the features you need on your own.

 ## Requirements
 BlinkID plugin is developed with Flutter SDK version 1.17.5.